Stansberry Research: History

 Stansberry Research (previously Stansberry & Associates Investment Research) was founded in 1999 by Frank Porter Stansberry as an independent investment research firm.
 Its publisher is Brett Aitken.

 In 2014, Snopes.com investigated the firm's claim that United States currency will "collapse", and found the claim to be false.

 Analysts

 Steve Sjuggerud is the founder and editor of the Stansberry Research publication True Wealth, launched in 2001.

 Former hedge fund manager Whitney Tilson joined in 2019 and is the lead analyst and editor of flagship newsletter Stansberry Investment Advisory.
 David Eifrig is the editor of Retirement Millionaire and is a regular contributor to the Stansberry Research publication Daily Wealth.

 Matt Badiali is the editor of S&A Resource Report, which focuses on natural resources, metals, energy, and investments.
-He joined Stansberry Research in 2005 and has a BS in Earth Sciences from Penn State University and a Masters in Geology from Florida Atlantic University.
+He joined Stansberry Research in 2005 and has a BS in Earth Sciences from Penn State University and a master's in Geology from Florida Atlantic University.

 Dan Ferris has been the editor of Extreme Value, a newsletter that concentrates on safe stocks, good businesses, and steep discounts, since 2002.
-Stansberry Research published Ferris’ book World Dominating Dividend Growers: Income Streams that Never Go Down in 2014.
+Stansberry Research published Ferris' book World Dominating Dividend Growers: Income Streams that Never Go Down in 2014.